African Americans: Education

-U.S. census surveys showed that by 1998, 89 percent of African Americans aged 25 to 29 had completed a high-school education, less than Whites or Asians, but more than Hispanics.
-On many college entrance, standardized tests and grades, African Americans have historically lagged behind Whites, but some studies suggest that the achievement gap has been closing.
-Many policy makers have proposed that this gap can and will be eliminated through policies such as affirmative action, desegregation, and multiculturalism.

 Between 1995 and 2009, freshmen college enrollment for African Americans increased by 73 percent and only 15 percent for Whites.
-Black women are enrolled in college more than any other race and gender group, leading all with 9.7% enrolled according to the 2011 U.S. Census Bureau.
+Black women are enrolled in college more than any other race and gender group, leading all with 9.7% enrolled according to the 2011 US census.

 The average high school graduation rate of Blacks in the United States has steadily increased to 71% in 2013.
 Separating this statistic into component parts shows it varies greatly depending upon the state and the school district examined.
 38% of Black males graduated in the state of New York but in Maine 97% graduated and exceeded the White male graduation rate by 11 percentage points.
 In much of the southeastern United States and some parts of the southwestern United States the graduation rate of White males was in fact below 70% such as in Florida where 62% of White males graduated from high school.
 Examining specific school districts paints an even more complex picture.
-In the Detroit school district the graduation rate of Black males was 20% but 7% for White males.
+In the Detroit school district, the graduation rate of Black males was 20% but 7% for White males.
 In the New York City school district 28% of Black males graduate from high school compared to 57% of White males.
 In Newark County 76% of Black males graduated compared to 67% for White males.
 Further academic improvement has occurred in 2015.
 Roughly 23% of all Blacks have bachelor's degrees.
 In 1988, 21% of Whites had obtained a bachelor's degree versus 11% of Blacks.
 In 2015, 23% of Blacks had obtained a bachelor's degree versus 36% of Whites.
 Foreign born Blacks, 9% of the Black population, made even greater strides.
 They exceed native born Blacks by 10 percentage points.

 College Board, which runs the official college-level advanced placement (AP) programs in American high schools, have has received criticism in recent years that its curricula have focused too much on Euro-centric history.
 In 2020, College Board reshaped some curricula among history-based courses to further reflect the African diaspora.
 In 2021, College Board announced it would be piloting an AP African American Studies course between 2022 and 2024.
-The course is expected to launch in 2024.
+The course officially launched in August 2024.

+In June 2023, the Supreme Court ended race-based affirmative action at American colleges and universities.
+This landmark Supreme Court decision is widely believed to contribute to a decline in African American enrollment at the nation's most selective and prominent colleges and universities, where African American applicants often have, on average, lower standardized test scores and GPAs compared to the overall applicant pool.
+In response, many of the nation's most popular historically Black colleges and universities (HBCUs) have reported a significant surge in applications and enrollment.

+According to a 2025 study, African Americans have the highest average student debt.
+African Americans with bachelor's degrees owe an average of $52,726 in student loans.
+Nearly 70% of African Americans took out a loan to fund their undergraduate education.